tushar453030/DocWeb/README.md

 Now if we go on localhost:5000 we get to see our web application up and runnning After this we deployed our container image to Dockerhub registery and after that we made it hosted on Heroku.

+Link to the website :- (Porti45)[https://porti45.herokuapp.com/]
+Upload a screenshot ```conatiner based.png``` of Heroku plateform showing the application hosted as container.